tiaanels123/student-management-system/README.md

 ## Overview

 The Student Management System is a RESTful API built with Spring Boot.
-It manages students and their enrollment in various courses.
-The system allows users to perform CRUD operations on students and courses, and it maintains the many-to-many relationship between students and courses.
+It manages users and their enrollment in various courses.
+The system allows users to perform CRUD operations on users and courses, and it maintains the many-to-many relationship between users and courses.

 ## Features

-- Add, update, delete, and retrieve students.
+- Add, update, delete, and retrieve users.
 - Add, update, delete, and retrieve courses.
-- Enroll students in courses and list the courses a student is enrolled in.
+- Enroll users in courses and list the courses a user is enrolled in.
-- List students enrolled in a particular course.
+- List users enrolled in a particular course.

 ## Technical Overview